Affiliate links on Android Authority may earn us a commission. Learn more.

 Your complete guide to Apple Health, Apple Fitness, and Apple Fitness Plus

 Apple offers a robust wellness platform for those inside its walled garden.
-That said, getting started with health and fitness tracking on Apple can be somewhat confusing.
+With that said, getting started with Apple’s health and fitness tracking can be somewhat confusing.
 What is Apple Health, and how is it different from Apple Fitness?
-Do you need an Apple Watch to use Apple services?
+Do you need an Apple smartwatch to use Apple services?
 And just what is Apple Fitness Plus?
 To help you sort through Apple’s offerings, we break down each app’s basic use.

 What is Apple Health?

-We’ll start with Apple’s health app, unhelpfully called Apple Health.
-The Apple Health app made its debut on the iPhone in 2014.
-It provides a central hub where users can collect and analyze data from a range of sources.
+We’ll start with Apple’s Health app, unhelpfully called Apple Health.
+The app made its debut on the iPhone in 2014 and it provides a central hub where users can collect and analyze data from a range of sources.

 Apple’s nomenclature can be confusing for those new to the ecosystem.
-The Health app is the user-facing platform that displays all of your fitness information from various sources.
+As mentioned, the Health app is a user-facing platform that displays all of your fitness information from various sources.
 HealthKit, meanwhile, is the underlying framework and set of APIs that allows developers to interact with relevant data.
 Using HealthKit, developers can make sure their information is displayed and access data from other apps — with permission, of course.

 How to use the Apple Health app

-For the most part, users let their Health app run in the background while using other tools.
-Once you’ve created a profile, you can sync your account with most health tracking apps so they automatically share data.
+Most users simply leave the Health app running in the background while using other tools.
+Once you’ve created a Health profile, you can sync your account with most health-tracking apps so they automatically share data.

-You can also explore specific categories by tapping on the Browse tab.
-Examples include activity, sleep, heart rate, respiratory health, and more.
+Browse tab: You can also explore specific categories by tapping on the Browse tab.
+Examples include activity, sleep tracking, heart rate, respiratory health, and more.
 Any of these expanded pages will also give you the option to see data sources.
 This allows users to see precisely where Apple Health is getting information.

-Finally, under the Sharing tab, users can connect Apple Health to a personal health system.
+Sharing tab: Finally, under the Sharing tab, users can connect Apple Health to a personal health system.
 If your insurer or hospital is signed up for Health Records, you can access information about procedures, lab results, medications, and more.
 You can also share your own tracked data with a doctor, or with friends or family.
-Additionally, this tab is also where users can sync more apps to Apple Health.
+This tab is also where users can sync more apps to Apple Health.